iden3/docs/docs/rollup/rollup.md

 ## Our implementation

 We've just released our first public testnet.
-Checkout [zkrollup.io](http://zkrollup.io) for an overvire of how it works.
+Checkout [zkrollup.io](http://zkrollup.io) for an overview of how it works.

 It's an implementation that uses both [circom](https://github.com/iden3/circom) and [circomlib](https://github.com/iden3/circomlib).